katerinanavab/javadocs/docs/unit02/notes201.md

 **Objects** are values created by **constructing** an **instance** of a **class**.
 This unit focuses on _using classes_, written by other coders, to create and interact with objects of a certain type.
 Later on, in Unit 5, you'll learn to _write your own_ classes.

-When you think about making objects from a class, you can think of a class like a blueprint or a cookie cutter.
+When you think about making objects from a class, you can think of a class like a _blueprint_ or a cookie cutter.
 It is used to create the cookies (objects) and can be used to create as many cookies (objects) as you want.
 As a blueprint, each class defines the **attributes** its objects have (the properties or what each object knows about itself) and the **behaviors** (what each object can do).
 In Java code, the attributes are written as **instance variables** in the class, and the behaviors are written as **methods**.

 ![image](figures/cookieCutterLabelled.png)

 {:.highlight}
 You can also think of a class as **defining a new, custom data type**!

-Just like you use ``int`` to
-declare variables that can hold an whole number value, you can use ``Turtle`` to declare a variable whose value has to be an instance of the ``Turtle`` class.
+Just like you use ``int`` to **declare variables** that can hold an whole number value, you can use ``Turtle`` to declare a variable whose value has to be an instance of the ``Turtle`` class.

-And just like the Java compiler will only let you do things with the values of ``int`` variables that make sense (like adding and multiplying them), it will only let you do things with values of a ``Turtle`` variable that make sense to do with turtles, namely accessing the instance variables and methods defined in the ``Turtle`` class.
+> Just like the Java compiler will only let you do things with the values of ``int`` variables that make sense (like adding and multiplying them), it will only let you do things with values of a ``Turtle`` variable that make sense to do with turtles, namely accessing the **instance variables** and **methods** defined in the ``Turtle`` class.

-The following picture has lots of cats (objects of the type cat).
+The following picture has lots of cats (_objects_ of the type _Cat_).
 They are all different, but they share the same attributes and behaviors that make up a cat.
-They are all **instances** of cat with different values for their attributes.
+They are all **instances** of cat with different _values_ for their attributes.
-Name some of the attributes and behaviors of the cats below.
-For example, the color (*attribute*) of the first cat is black (*attribute value*) and it is playing (*behavior*).

 ![image](figures/catsLabelled.png)